byeretasamuel250-art/newplus/SETUP_GUIDE.md

    just stay off — nothing breaks, the toggle simply won't appear on the Edit Profile screen.

-## Step 6 — (Optional but recommended) Get a free Tenor key for GIFs

-1. Go to https://developers.google.com/tenor/guides/quickstart and follow
-   the free API key steps (no credit card needed).
-2. Paste the key into `config.js` as `TENOR_API_KEY`.
-3. If you skip this, the app still works fine — the GIF button just shows a message saying GIFs aren't set up yet.

-## Step 7 — Create your admin login
+## Step 6 — Create your admin login

 1. **Authentication → Users → Add user** — enter your email + password, leave Auto Confirm on.
 2. **SQL Editor** → run (with your real email):